datahubio/datarich-demo/tutorials/datarich-tutorial.md

 # Tutorial 1: Publish data-rich stories with DataHub

 Hi, welcome to DataHub.
-In this tutorial, we are going to cover the basics of creating and publishing DataRich documents.
+In this tutorial, we are going to cover the basics of creating and publishing data-rich documents.

 ## Steps